Josiwe/Josiwe.ATS.Cheats/README.md

 **ReputationMutiplier**
 - Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
 - used as a multiplier for reputation growth (blue bar at the bottom centre of the map game UI)
-- setting this to 0.0 will make it so that _**only**_ positive loyalty map events and uber happy peons can increase your reputation
+- setting this to 0.0 will make it so that _**only**_ loyalty map events and uber happy peons can increase your reputation
 - setting this to any number between 0.0 and 1.0 will make the reputation bar fill at a slower rate
 - setting this to any number higher than 1.0 will make the reputation bar fill at a faster rate
 - setting this to 1.0 uses the game's default logic